-Today Church of the Highlands ministers to more than 20,000 people in weekly attendance with campuses across the state of Alabama.
+Today Church of the Highlands ministers to thousands of people across the state of Alabama.
 Our story begins with the dream of planting a church with a simple goal: help people connect with God in a church without letting structures and programs get in the way.

 Pastor Chris moves to Birmingham and builds the Dream Team—a group of 34 people committed to seeing the dream of Church of the Highlands become a reality.

 On February 4, Church of the Highlands holds its first service at Mountain Brook High School with 400 people in attendance.
 The church continues to grow over the next few years.